franciscoxavier04/pm-BIM/docs/user-guide/file-management/one-drive-integration/README.md

 ![Link existing files to OneDrive/SharePoint from an OpenProject work package](openproject_onedrive_link_existing_files_link.png)

+> [!NOTE]
-> **Info**: The default location that opens in the file picker is the file root of the configured OneDrive/SharePoint drive.
+> The default location that opens in the file picker is the file root of the configured OneDrive/SharePoint drive.

 ![Select a SharePoint file or folder to link to an OpenProject work package](openproject_onedrive_link_files.png)